XXI Corps (German Empire): Organisation on mobilisation

 On mobilization on 2 August 1914 the Corps was restructured.
 42nd Cavalry Brigade was withdrawn to form part of the 7th Cavalry Division and the 31st Cavalry Brigade was broken up and its regiments assigned to the divisions as reconnaissance units.
 Divisions received engineer companies and other support units from the Corps headquarters.
 Unusually, the Corps retained its 9th infantry regiment on mobilisation.
 In summary, XXI Corps mobilised with 27 infantry battalions, 9 machine gun companies (54 machine guns), 8 cavalry squadrons, 24 field artillery batteries (144 guns), 4 heavy artillery batteries (16 guns), 3 pioneer companies, and an aviation detachment.

 Combat chronicle

 On mobilisation, XXI Corps was assigned to the predominantly Bavarian 6th Army forming part of the left wing of the forces for the Schlieffen Plan offensive in August 1914 on the Western Front.
-By 1915 it was on the Eastern Front where it took part in the siege of Kovno and the battles on the Neman River and at Vilnius.
+By 1915 it was on the Eastern Front where it took part in the siege of Kaunas and the battles on the Neman River and at Vilnius.
 It was still in existence at the end of the war in the 5th Army, Heeresgruppe Gallwitz on the Western Front.